 The sharpness and flatness of the intonation

 There is also a slight difference in the intonation of the two forms of valves.
-For instance, rotary valves have a flatter tone compared to their piston counterparts.
+Rotary valves have a flatter tone compared to their piston counterparts.
 They go flatter in the classical upper register, and they are ideal for users who go sharp in this particular area.

 The way they are played

-Another main area of difference comes in the way the valves are played, and let’s take the piston valve as our first example.
+Another main difference is in the way the valves are played.
+Let’s take the piston valve as our first example.
 For you to play the pistons, you need to press the first piston which allows air to flow through the first slide.
 When you press the second and third piston, the pressing will cause air to pass through the second and third slides as well.
 It is the pressing process that allows air paths to elongate.

 But things are a bit different with the rotary valves.
 When you press the lever and turn the rotary 90 degrees, it alters the flowing of air in the trumpet.
 As you play the trumpet, the tube remains shorter if you don’t press the lever, and longer when you push the lever.